CEOs and scientists on whether existing vaccines will work against Omicron

 Pfizer

 Pfizer has a vaccine shot it created alongside German biotech firm BioNTech, and scientists are currently testing the injection against Omicron.
-Pfizer is also developing a vaccine pill.
+Pfizer is also developing an antiviral pill.

 CEO Albert Bourla told CNBC last week he was confident the pill would hold up to Omicron.
 Pfizer has said its pill — called Paxlovid — halts the virus from spreading in a person's body by deploying a new compound that can bind to an enzyme of the virus, blocking it from replicating inside infected cells.